openexclusiveegg/discord-token-generator/README.md

 # DISCLAIMER

 ## This github repo is for EDUCATIONAL PURPOSES ONLY.
-I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS REPO.
+I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS REPO .